Tip 1: Verify BOLT access

 Are you teaching multiple sections of the same course and want to combine them into one offering in BOLT?
 If so, please see How do I combine multiple sections of the same course in BOLT? for information about Course Combine.

-Tip 4: Request publisher integrations
+Tip 4: Add or request publisher integrations

 If you are using publisher integrations you may need to request them.
 Please see How do I add publisher integrations to BOLT? for more information.